-The intent of this information supplement is to provide guidance to entities engaging TPSPs with whom CHD is shared or that could impact the security of CHD, as required by PCI DSS Requirement 12.8.
-This additional guidance for PCI DSS Requirement 12.8 is intended to assist entities and TPSPs better understand their respective roles in meeting this requirement.
+The intent of this information supplement is to provide guidance to entities engaging TPSPs with whom CHD is shared or that could impact the security of CHD, as required by PCI DSS Requirement 12.81.
+This additional guidance for PCI DSS Requirement 12.81 is intended to assist entities and TPSPs better understand their respective roles in meeting this requirement.

 The information in this document is intended as supplemental guidance and does not supersede, replace, or extend PCI DSS requirements.
 Ultimately, the entity is responsible for ensuring its own PCI DSS compliance, whether or not a TPSP is involved.
 How responsibilities are allocated between an entity and its TPSP(s) often depends on the specific relationship and services being provided.
-This guidance does not replace proper risk assessment, and compliance with the guidance does not guarantee compliance with Requirement 12.8, etc. For purposes of this document, all references made are to PCI DSS v3.0.
+This guidance does not replace proper risk assessment, and compliance with the guidance does not guarantee compliance with Requirement 12.81, etc.